-There is never only one way to solve a problem.
+There is never only one way to solve math problems.
 But the best way to become a better problem solver is to practise, practise, practise!
-The more you do it, the better you'll become at identifying different methods, and the more confident you'll feel when faced with a challenging problem.
+The more you do it, the better you'll become at identifying different strategies, and the more confident you'll feel when faced with a challenging problem.

 The essence and beauty of mathematics lies in its freedom.
 So while these strategies provide nice frameworks, the best work is done by those who are comfortable with exploration outside the rules, and of course, failure!
 So go forth, make mistakes and learn from them.
 After all, that's how we improve our problem-solving skills and ability.

 Lastly, don't be afraid to ask for help.
-If you're struggling with worded problems, there's no shame in seeking assistance from a certified Melbourne maths tutor.
-In every lesson at Math Minds, our expert teachers inspire you to think creatively, confidently and courageously.
+If you're struggling to solve math word problems, there's no shame in seeking assistance from a certified Melbourne maths tutor.
+In every lesson at Math Minds, our expert teachers encourage students to think creatively, confidently and courageously.

 If you're looking for a mentor who can guide you through these methods, introduce you to other problem-solving activities and help you to understand Mathematics in a deeper way - get in touch with our team today.
 Sign up for your free online maths assessment and discover a world of new possibilities.